-Learn why data loss prevention is important and how you can implement a DLP policy.
+Learn why data loss prevention is important and how you can implement a DLP policy in your business.

-As more and more organizations rely on technology to perform business operations and store important information, data protection is a critical element of business success.
+As more organizations rely on technology to perform business operations and store important information, data protection is a critical element of business success.

 "In the digital age, with cyberattacks becoming a norm and a very serious threat to organizational and individual information, DLP is a subject both large and small businesses must take into account," Allison Jones, founder of Evolution Consulting and author of Measure Twice, Cut Once: Navigating Negativity in Toxic Relationships, told business.com.